CP/M pages

 5. Text cursor down.

-6. Text cursor left.
+6. Text cursor right.

-7. Text cursor right.
+7. Text cursor left.

 9. Clear from text cursor to end of screen.